vorner/contrie/README.md

 changes are to be expected (though it'll probably still stay being a concurrent map & set).

-Inspired by this [article] and [wikipedia entry], though simplified significantly (at the cost of some features).
+Inspired by this [article] and [Wikipedia entry], though simplified significantly (at the cost of some features).

 Read [the documentation](https://docs.rs/contrie) before using, there are some